 One of the trademarks of Paradigm San Francisco is we approach all treatment design holistically, and aim to be as precise and thorough as possible.
 This commitment begins from the very first phone calls between families and our intake team members, to the decision process as to whether Paradigm San Francisco is the best fit for your teen, to the diagnostic and interview processes, and the therapeutic work of the treatment plan.
 What we’ve seen is that this commitment to thorough, precise work results in highly successful treatment experiences for teens which stand far and above the vast majority of other treatment options available.

-With this said, successful treatment begins with careful and complete diagnosis.
+With this said, successful treatment begins with careful diagnosis.
 One aspect of our diagnostic process includes our Teen Psychiatric Evaluation, which all teens receive, upon admittance to Paradigm.
-These Psychiatric Evaluations are provided by our Medical Director, who is a Board Certified Adolescent Psychiatrist.
 Throughout the psychiatric evaluation, therapists will work with teens to address an array of different subjects, including but not limited to:

 - past and current health issues

 - family health history

 - friendships and peer relationships

 The great breadth of this evaluation is to allow the psychiatrist to gain a complete picture of the teens’ lives, and especially any information that may be pertinent, in designing treatment.